itsHudson/Data_Structure/Practice/Lesson_0009 - Stack/Question 012/README.md

-# Question 1:
-Provide one example of application using stack.
+# Question 1: Provide one example of an application using a stack.

 ## Answer:
 One common application of a stack is **expression evaluation and conversion**, such as converting an **infix expression to postfix expression**.